x11vnc/x11vnc-desktop/README.md

  - Supports dynamic resizing of the desktop and 24-bit true color
  - Supports Ubuntu 18.04, 17.10, 16.04 and 14.04, with very fast launching
  - Support Simplified Chinese (add `-t zh_CN` to the command-line option for `ubuntu_desktop.py`)
- - Auto-starts in full-size resolution and auto-launches web-browser
  - Automatically shares the current work directory from host to Docker image
  - Is compatible with Singularity (tested with Singularity v2.6)